 You will need to provide a detailed overview and assessment of the relevant literature.
 The only way to establish the originality and importance of your dissertation's contribution to the field's body of knowledge is to situate your research within the literature.
-It is imperative in this section to clearly establish how your research will challenge, critique, reinterpret, build on or deconstruct conventional wisdom on the topic, puzzle or cases you've selected.
+It is imperative in this section to clearly establish how your research will challenge, critique, reinterpret, build on or deconstruct conventional wisdom on the topic, puzzle, or cases you've selected.
 With respect to key questions for this section:

-- what is the received/accepted/conventional wisdom in the literature on the issue? - what are the strengths, weaknesses, and gaps of the current state of knowledge on the subject? - what central puzzles will you be focusing on or attempting to resolve? - how will your study, approach or case contribute to (or challenge) conventional wisdom? - how will your research create new knowledge on the subject? - why is you work original and important?
+- What is the received/accepted/conventional wisdom in the literature on the issue? - What are the strengths, weaknesses, and gaps of the current state of knowledge on the subject? - What central puzzles will you be focusing on or attempting to resolve? - How will your study, approach or case contribute to (or challenge) conventional wisdom? - How will your research create new knowledge on the subject? - Why is your work original and important?